 Acclaimed director Antoine Fuqua (Training Day, The Equalizer) teams up with screenwriter Kurt Sutter (Sons of Anarchy) to produce one of the finest films of the year 2015.
 In Southpaw, Jake Gyllenhaal with all his versatility has yet again delivered a performance that will certainly be remembered.
 It is neither a boxing movie nor a Raging Bull style rise and fall sports drama, it’s all laced with enough emotions and drama to keep you gazing till the end.

 Jake Gyllenhaal is all on top as a seasoned boxer Billy Hope who goes all down in life to rise again and keep the hope alive for others.
 The film starts with Hope leading a lavish life with his lovely wife Maureen (Rachel McAdams) and an adorable daughter Layla (Oona Laurence).
-Regarded as the king of the sport, he is however on the verge of his career and often vulnerable just like his defence skills.
+Regarded as the king of the sport, he is however on the verge of his career and often vulnerable just like his defense skills.

 As tragedy strikes Hope, he loses his wife in the mid of a brawl between another young fighter Miguel Escobar (Miguel Gomez) who certainly wanted to take on Hope inside the ring.
-This unfortunate incident thrusts Hope even down in life, following no contract, dissertation of his friends and a child-custody battle.
+This unfortunate incident thrusts Hope even down in life, following no contract, dissertation of his friends, and a child-custody battle.

 Watch the Movie Trailer – Southpaw